 - 1/2 teaspoon olive oil

-- Saute shallots in 1 tablespoon butter in a small skillet until tender.
+- In a small skillet, saute shallots in 1 tablespoon butter until tender.
 Add broth; bring to a boil.
 Reduce heat; simmer until liquid is reduced to about 1 tablespoon.
-Stir in vinegar and Worcestershire sauce; cook 1 minute longer.
+Stir in the vinegar and Worcestershire sauce; cook 1 minute longer.
 Remove from the heat.
 Stir in 1-1/2 teaspoons butter.
 Cover and keep warm.

 Originally published as Steaks with Shallot Sauce in Reminisce June/July 2007, p49